Avoid falling into any of these teacher traps

 What are some of the most common mistakes that new arrivals make when they come to teach in Thailand?
 Actually, not just the newbies - even those who have been here a while.
-Here's a list of 21.
+Here's a list of at least 20.
 I'm sure you could add a lot more.

 Organising a job before you arrive